meks007/sickbeard_mp4_automator/README.md

 Misc changes
 --------------
-- Access to autoSettings.ini is unified to
+- Access to autoSettings.ini is unified:
 `from readSettings import settingsProvider` `settingsProvider().defaultSettings`
 This can be extended using multiple providers for multiple configurations (say: different configs for Movies and TV shows)